 About the course

-The Certificate IV in Agriculture course is packaged to commence with the Certificate II in Agriculture in first year.
-Successful completion of the Certificate II allows progression to the Certificate IV in second year.
-The training program is a nationally accredited course of the Rural Production Training Package.
-The course provides practical training in farming, related technologies and business studies, with a particular focus on broadacre cropping and
+The Certificate IV in Agriculture course is packaged to commence with the Certificate II in Agriculture and Certificate III in Agriculture in first year.
+Successful completion of these qualifications allows progression to the Certificate IV in second year.
+The training program is a nationally accredited course of the AHC Agriculture, Horticulture and Conservation and Land Management training package.
+The course provides practical training in farming, related technologies and business studies, with a particular focus on broadacre cropping and animal production.

-Participants who successfully complete the Certificate IV training program are also provided with the opportunity to transition into the second year of the Advanced Diploma of Agriculture if they wish to further their agricultural studies.
+Participants who successfully complete the Certificate IV training program are also provided with the opportunity to transition into the second year of the Advanced Diploma of Agribusiness Management if they wish to further their agricultural studies.

 An integral component of the Certificate IV course is two 8 week periods of industry placement where students are able to focus on a particular career direction in their chosen agricultural sector.
 Students are able to identify potential employers, develop and implement a range of skills and gain a good understanding of how to become a valuable contributor to a farming or agribusiness enterprise.